So, the brim to this hat is done; 60 cm of dense cabling. That led me to a technique that I knew I was going to have to use. Namely, grafting.

 Leave this stitch on the needle.

-3. Pass the yarn purlwise through the first stitch on the farther needle.
-Since it is again going toward the middle, it's a knit stitch.
+Leave this stitch on the needle. - Pass the yarn knitwise through the first stitch on the farther needle.
+Since it is again going toward the outside, it's a knit stitch.
 Drop the stitch off the needle.

-4. Finally, pass the yarn knitwise through the next stitch on the farther needle.
+- Finally, pass the yarn purlwise through the next stitch on the farther needle.

 Leave this stitch on the needle.